linkyard/github-deployment-resource/README.md

 * `description`: *Optional.* The description of the deployment.

+* `auto_merge`: *Optional.* Whether to auto-merge the repository's default branch into the deployment ref.
+Defaults to true.

 * `payload`: *Optional.* Additional data about the deployment.

 * `payload_path`: *Optional.* Path to a file containing additional JSON data to add to the payload.